leangjia/blender_docs/trunk/blender_docs/manual/sculpt_paint/sculpting/editing/face_sets.rst

    :Mode:      Sculpt Mode
    :Menu:      :menuselection:`Face Sets --> Invert Visible Face Sets`

-Hides all geometry that is part of a Face Set and makes all hidden geometry that is part of a face set visible.
+Hides all geometry that is part of a face set and makes all hidden geometry that is part of a face set visible.

 Show All Face Sets